ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 ### Sorting

 Samtools can also be used to sort the read alignments.
-The aliments will reordered starting from the beginning of chromosome 1 to the end of the last chromosome.
+The aliments will be sorted based on the position ofv the alignment on the reference genome, starting from the beginning of chromosome 1 to the end of the last chromosome.

 ~~~
 $ samtools sort -o arabidopsis1_sorted.bam arabidopsis1.bam